 —- Just last year, in 2017, the massive Mexican food restaurant Chipotle – with so many California employees – was sued.
 The lawsuit alleged that Chipotle did not pay overtime.

 YES, A SINGLE EMPLOYEE CAN SUE A RESTAURANT

 Let’s walk through one example of how you – as a restaurant employee – may be owed money after being fired or quit.
 While there are some exceptions, if you worked more than eight hours a day or more than 40 hours a week, then the restaurant you worked for must pay you what’s called a “time-and-a-half” overtime rate.

 If they did not pay you overtime, then you may be owed money.

 In fact, there are many reasons a fired restaurant employee may be owed money.

 YES – YOU CAN SUE YOUR EMPLOYER, NO MATTER HOW BIG

 If you are a California employee, and your employee rights have been violated, you should not be afraid to contact an employment attorney.
 It is incredibly easy to contact a California employee rights lawyer that has experience protecting restaurant workers’ rights.

 MOST CALIFORNIA EMPLOYEES DO NOT KNOW THEIR RIGHTS!

 That’s the unfortunate reality.
-Most California employees think that just because they work in an “at-will” stare that they have no rights.
+Most California employees think that they have no rights because they work in an “at-will” state.
 Nothing could be further from the truth.
 Learn more about your employee rights.
 Lawyers for Employee and Consumer Rights (LFECR) is a leading California employment law firm.
-With 40+ remote attorneys, LFECR is able to work on behalf of clients anywhere in California.
+With 40+ remote attorneys, LFECR can work on behalf of clients anywhere in California.
 Fired unfairly?
 Your free consult awaits!
 Call 888-625-0959.
 IM our Facebook page.
 Follow us on Twitter, IG, Medium, LinkedIn, or our blog.
 Have a great day!